 1. Choose the Right Campsite, Next to Cooling Waters

-The first step towards keeping a tent cool is picking an ideal location for it.
+The first step toward keeping a tent cool is picking an ideal location for it.
 Find magnets of cool breezes such as river or lake banks.

 If the first option isn’t available, find a shade to protect your structure against direct sunlight.
 Finding shade will prevent the tent from overheating when the temperatures are too hot.